 Every discipline has its own definition of “feedback loop.”
 Within systems, the definition is traditionally: “A feedback loop is system structure that causes output from one node to eventually influence input to that same node.”
 The concept has been around since at least the 1920s.

-Within our area of concern, the email sending ecosystem, a feedback loop is a service offered by certain ISPs (not all) that sends complaints back to senders.
+An email feedback loop is a service offered by certain ISPs (not all) that sends complaints back to senders.
 These complaints generally originate from recipients of your email who have marked your messages as spam/junk.
 If you have signed up for an FBL, the mailbox provider will forward the message complained about back to you, the sender, at an email address you’ve assigned and set up expressly for this purpose.

 What if the recipient opted in?